 - Win9x, NT, ME, 2000, or XP. - 1 MB free space on the hard drive. - Serial port.
 The Software Installer automatically detects the port being used (COM1 to COM4).
 If your computer does not have a serial port but has a USB port, you will need a USB-to-serial adapter (its driver program must also be installed on your computer).

-Note: Before running the Installer, check your computer's power management settings - particularly if using a laptop - to ensure that the Software Update does not get interrupted while running.
+Note: Before running the Installer, check the computer's power management settings to ensure that the Software Update does not get interrupted while running.

-8. SOFTWARE UPDATING continued.
+8. SOFTWARE UPDATING continued

 Software installation procedure: